• Alté Songs That Could Replace Our National Anthem

 You can’t pour new wine into an old wineskin (or something like that).
-If we want a new government that’s free of prejudice and corruption, we should consider changing our national anthem to fun songs that keep us young people going.
+If we want a new government that’s free of prejudice and corruption, we should consider making the new national anthem a fun song that keep us young people going.
 I mean, I’d stand still if I ever saw the news and Crazy Tings was playing at the National Assembly.

 Cash – Lady Donli